 'Salary' means the Fund Member's earnings base or average earnings base, as relevant to the context.
-More than one Salary may be applicable to a Fund

-Member - for example, Salary may refer to base annual salary in one context and average OTE in another context.
+More than one Salary may be applicable to a Fund Member - for example, Salary may refer to base annual salary in one context and average OTE in another context.
 A Salary definition on which an accrued defined benefit is based must not be narrowed - that is, items of remuneration may be added to, but not removed from, the definition.
 For Indexation purposes, a consistent definition of Salary must be used.
-Salary may be capped as referred to in clauses 5.9-5.11 of this Professional Standard.
+Salary may be capped as referred to in clauses 5.18-5.20 of this Professional Standard.

+'SG' means the Superannuation Guarantee system established by the SG Act and related legislation.

+'SG Act' means the Superannuation Guarantee (Administration) Act 1992 (Cth).

+'SG Charge' means the superannuation guarantee charge payable by an employer under the SG Act and the Superannuation Guarantee Charge Act 1992 (Cth).

+'SG Regulations' means the Superannuation Guarantee (Administration) Regulations 2018 (Cth).

+'SIS' means the SIS Act and SIS Regulations together.

+'SIS Act' means the Superannuation Industry (Supervision) Act 1993 (Cth).

+'SIS Regulations' means the Superannuation Industry (Supervision) Regulations 1994 (Cth).

+'Splitting Law' means any legislation which enables all or part of a Fund Member's benefits or contributions to be transferred to, or in respect of, the Fund Member's spouse or former spouse, including Family Law.

+'Surcharge' means the superannuation contributions tax as provided for in the Superannuation Contributions Tax (Assessment and Collection) Act 1997 (Cth) and includes any advance instalment of surcharge assessed under that Act.

+'Trustee' has the same meaning as set out in section 10 of the SIS Act.

+'Voluntary Member Contributions' means Member Contributions other than DB Member Contributions.
+(This means, where the Preferred Approach is used, Voluntary Member Contributions includes any Sacrificed Contributions in respect of the period from the Preferred Approach Start Date that are not included in DB Member Contributions.)

-- 'SG Act' means the Superannuation Guarantee (Administration) Act 1992 (Cth). - 'SG Charge' means the superannuation guarantee charge payable by an employer under the SG Act and the Superannuation Guarantee Charge Act 1992 (Cth). - 'SG Regulations' means the Superannuation Guarantee (Administration) Regulations 2018 (Cth). - 'SIS' means the SIS Act and SIS Regulations together. - 'SIS Act' means the Superannuation Industry (Supervision) Act 1993 (Cth). - 'SIS Regulations' means the Superannuation Industry (Supervision) Regulations 1994 (Cth). - 'Splitting Law' means any legislation which enables all or part of a Fund Member's benefits or contributions to be transferred to, or in respect of, the Fund Member's spouse or former spouse, including Family Law. - 'Surcharge' means the superannuation contributions tax as provided for in the Superannuation Contributions Tax (Assessment and Collection) Act 1997 (Cth) and includes any advance instalment of surcharge assessed under that Act. - 'Voluntary Member Contributions' means Member Contributions other than DB Member Contributions. - 3.2 A word that is derived from a defined word has a corresponding meaning. - 3.3 Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.
+- 3.2 A word that is derived from a defined word has a corresponding meaning. - 3.3 Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.